jwcool3/WaveSpeedClient/docs/README.md

 #### **🔄 Cross-Tab Creative Pipeline**
 1. **Nano Banana Editor**: Apply creative edits to your image
+2. **🤖 AI Enhancement**: Use "✨ Improve with AI" to enhance your prompt
-2. **📤 Send To Upscaler**: Click "Send To..." → "🔍 Image Upscaler" (seamless transfer)
+3. **📤 Send To Upscaler**: Click "Send To..." → "🔍 Image Upscaler" (seamless transfer)
-3. **Upscale**: Enhance to 4k resolution with no popup interruptions
+4. **Upscale**: Enhance to 4k resolution with no popup interruptions
-4. **📤 Send To SeedEdit**: Fine-tune specific details with automatic tab switching
+5. **📤 Send To Seedream V4**: Advanced multi-modal editing with AI-enhanced prompts
-5. **📤 Send To Wan 2.2**: Create stunning video from final image
+6. **📤 Send To Wan 2.2**: Create stunning video from final image
-6. **Save & Reuse**: All results automatically saved and available in Recent Results panel
+7. **Save & Reuse**: All results automatically saved and available in Recent Results panel

 #### **🎨 Advanced Editing Workflow**
 1. **Recent Results Panel**: Browse your previous generations